alferpal/linux-ps4-controller-color/README.md

 # @alferpal/linux-ps4-controller-color

+( Archived because I don't want dependabot or anything like that passing through here.
+If you have any questions, send me an email or find me on twitter. )

 ## Caveats
 HUGE WARNING: this is highly experimental, have only tried in my computer and needs root for setting the colors.